tensorflow/tensorflow/tensorflow/lite/g3doc/android/play_services.md

     TensorFlow Lite, you should remove the existing TensorFlow Lite *runtime library* dependencies (entries with `org.tensorflow:**tensorflow-lite**:\*`)
     from your build.gradle file so that you can reduce your app size.
-4. Identify all occurences of `new Interpreter` object creation in your code, and modify it so that it uses the InterpreterApi.create() call.
+4. Identify all occurrences of `new Interpreter` object creation in your code, and modify it so that it uses the InterpreterApi.create() call.
 This new API is asynchronous, which means in most cases it's not a drop-in replacement, and you must register a listener for when the call completes.
 Refer to the